sblab-bioinformatics/5fC-nucleosome/Polymerase_stop_assays/polymerase_stop_nucleosome_position_5fC.md

 The all-atoms simulations are akin to those published in Collepardo et al. JACS 2015 paper.
 The manuscript containts all the relevant information to replicate these simulations.

-I concatenated all the dinucleosome simulations (internuc distance 6 and 7.5, replicates 1 and 2) into one large trajectory.
-In one case I had to remove the ions, as they were still there.
+We concatenated all the dinucleosome simulations into one large trajector, removing ions and water.
 The trajectories had been previously imaged.
-I used `-skip 10` to reduce further the number of frames.
+We used `-skip 10` to reduce further the number of frames.

-To reduce the overhead of writing a code to deal with dinucleosomes, and since the sequences are exactly the same, I will split the trajectory into two nucleosomes.
+To reduce the overhead of writing a code to deal with dinucleosomes, and since the sequences are exactly the same, we will split the trajectory into two nucleosomes and then concatenate them into one.

 ```bash